emmanuel-bv/iotedge-iva-nano/README.md

 - **Hardware**: You need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466), which are provided in this workshop.
 - **A laptop**: You need a laptop to connect to your Jetson Nano device and see its results with a browser and an ssh client.
 - **VLC**: To visualize the output of the Jetson Nano without HDMI screen (there is only one per table), we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
 [Install VLC](https://www.videolan.org/vlc/index.html) if you dont have it yet.
-- **Have an Azure subscription**: Jetson Nano devices have been prepared to connect to the following IoT Central application: [https://deepstream-on-iot-edge.azureiotcentral.com/](https://deepstream-on-iot-edge.azureiotcentral.com/).
-Please ask for help if you cannot login to this application with your Microsoft account.
+- **Have an Azure subscription**: You need an Azure subscription to create an Azure IoT Central  application.
+- **Have a phone with IP Camera Lite app**: To view & process a live video stream, you can use your phone with the IP Camera Lite app ([iOS](https://apps.apple.com/us/app/ip-camera-lite/id1013455241), [Android](https://play.google.com/store/apps/details?id=com.shenyaocn.android.WebCam&hl=en_US)) as an IP camera.

-## Setup a new IoT Central app
+## Setting up a new IoT Central app

 Let's create a new IoT Central app to which we will connect our Jetson Nano later on.

 ### Create a new IoT Central app

 We'll start from a pre-built template of IoT Central, which already includes an application to see and command a video analytics solution running on the NVIDIA Jetson Nano.

-- From your browser, go to: https://apps.azureiotcentral.com/build/new/2b52603e-2eed-4e80-8b4b-b92b57032b17
+- From your browser, go to: https://apps.azureiotcentral.com/build/new/3009fff9-414b-4cec-8f51-5941e84d3bb3
 - Give a name and URL to your application
 - Select your Azure subscription (you can opt-in for a 7 day free trial)
 - Select your location
 - Click on `Create`

 ### Create an IoT Edge device from your IoT Central app

 We'll create a new IoT Edge device in your IoT Central application that will enable to the NVIDIA Jetson Nano to connect to IoT Central.

 - Go to the `Devices` tab
-- Select the `NVIDIA Jetson Nano (Airlift) v3` device template
+- Select the `NVIDIA Jetson Nano (Workshop)` device template
 - Click on `New`
 - Give a name to your device by editing the `Device ID` and the `Device name` fields (let's use the same name for both of these fields in this workshop)
 - Click on `Create`